velveteenlabs/velveteen-endpoint-investigation/README.md

 ---

-## Approach
+## Investigation Approach

 The investigation followed a structured DFIR workflow:

-* Process and script analysis
+1. Process and script analysis
-* Persistence identification
+2. Persistence identification
-* File artifact inspection
+3. File artifact inspection
-* Network correlation
+4. Network activity correlation
-* Behavioral interpretation
+5. Behavioral interpretation

+This approach allowed individual signals to be connected into a full intrusion lifecycle.

 ---